 Equations of Motion in Sun-Earth Rotating Frame.
 In this model we suppose that the Sun and Earth are revolving in circular orbits around their barycenter and the Moon is moving in a circular orbit around the center of the Earth.
 The orbits of all four bodies are in the same plane.
 We remark that, with these assumptions, the motion of these three bodies is not coherent.
 That is, the assumed motions do not satisfy Newton's equations.
 But as this model is extremely useful for the study of some kinds of orbits, we will use it.

 Let μ be the mass of the Earth, $1 - \mu$ the mass of the Sun and m_M the mass of the Moon.
 Let the distance between the Sun and the Earth be taken as unity.
 Let the orbit of the Sun and Earth around the Sun-Earth barycenter also be taken as unity.
 The distance from the Earth to the Moon is a_M .
-We use rotating coordinates with respect to the Sun-Earth system, so that the positions of the Sun and Earth are fixed at $(-\mu, 0)$ and $(1-\mu, 0)$, respectively.
-The angular velocity of the Moon in these synodic coordinates is denoted by ω_M and the phase of the Moon at t = 0 is θ{M0} .
+We use rotating coordinates with respect to the Sun-Earth system, so that the positions of the Sun and Earth are fixed at $(-\mu, 0)$ and $(1 - \mu, 0)$, respectively.
+The angular velocity of the Moon at t = 0 is θ{M0} .